 An applicant must complete the GTC Application Form.
-This form can be submitted on the GTC website through the URL https://globaltech.edu/apply-now/ There is a non-refundable \$100.00 application fee and a non-refundable \$25.00 Ohio State Board of Career Colleges and Schools Disclosure Form fee.
+This form can be submitted on the GTC website through the URL https://globaltech.edu/apply-now/ There is a refundable \$100.00 registration fee and a \$ 25 refundable application fee.
 The Ohio State Board requires all incoming students to complete an online Ohio Student Disclosure Form.
-There is a \$15.00 Transcript fee.
 All fees and forms must be received by the Admissions Office by the enrollment dates indicated on the GTC calendar (calendars are on the last page of this catalog).
 Application payments can be made in the form, by mail, or to the Registrar in person or by phone.